THE WIGNACOURT MUSEUM

 This is one of Rabat Mdina's most spectacular, yet little-known sites.

 The catacombs, the grotto.
-The highlight of the visit is the grotto where St. Paul is said to have taken refuge on his arrival in Malta in the year 60, at the origin of the Christian community on the island!
-Pope John Paul himself came to visit his statue here.
-Not to take anything away from the myth, access to the grotto is via the adjacent catacombs.
-In the midst of narrow labyrinthine aisles, rock-cut tombs of all sizes follow one another, some with bone fragments still present, from the Punic (Carthaginian), Roman and Christian eras.
-Along the way, we discover the fallout shelters where many Maltese families lived during the bombings of the Second World War.
-Anxious and claustrophobic visitors are advised to abstain.
+The highlight of the visit is the grotto where St. Paul is said to have taken refuge on his arrival in Malta in 60 AD, at the origin of the Christian community on the island.
+Pope John Paul II came to visit his statue here.
+Not to detract from the myth, access to the grotto is via the adjacent catacombs, part of the underground tombs dating back to the 3rd century AD.
+Amid tightly-packed labyrinthine aisles, rock-cut tombs of all sizes follow one another, some with bone fragments still present, from the Punic (Carthaginian), Roman and Christian eras.
+Along the way, you'll discover the fallout shelters where many Maltese families lived during the bombings of the Second World War.
+At the other end of the shelters, a small feast table is accessible.
+It was used for ritual meals and celebrations in honor of the deceased.

 Did you know?
 This review was written by our professional authors.